haarer/toolchain68k/README.md

 This supports development for various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery, Blue Pill )

 The used toolchain versions are
- * gcc 11.2.0
+ * gcc 13.2.0
- * binutils 2.37 (with an the ususal avr size patch ported to the recent changes in binutils)
+ * binutils 2.42 (with the ususal avr size patch)
- * gdb 11.1
+ * gdb 14.2
- * newlib 4.1.0
+ * newlib 4.4.0.20231231
- * avr-libc 2.0.0
+ * avr-libc 2.1.0

 The build script can build for the following target architectures
  * m68k-elf
  * avr
  * arm-none-eabi

-The script works on Windows 10 with MSYS2 and on Debian 10.
+The script works on Windows 10 with MSYS2 and on Ubuntu 23.10 (mantic).
 It may work on other platforms but i dont run any tests.

 The toolchains are packaged into archives suitable for the platformio development environment (https://platformio.org).
 The archives can be used with eclipse or with make files as well - just unpack them.

-The releases section of this git repo contains pre built toolchains.
+The releases section of this git repo contains prebuilt toolchains.
 This can be used as package repository for platformio and there is a platform definition referencing the toolchain packages for platformio use.

 The Platform URL to be used for platformio projects are
  * https://github.com/haarer/platform-atmelavr.git